Click here for your FREE

 family members not to take what you do seriously, particularly if you don’t take

 yourself or your business seriously.
-Make sure you set yourself up with an office
+Make sure you set yourself up with an office that

-or friends who discover you’re now “at home” and available to run errands.
+discover you’re now “at home” and available to run errands.

 8. Do you have passion, a vision, and a desire to succeed?
 You need to love what